Contributing Artists

 Isabelle Haulin

-Isabelle has been playing piano as a hobby since childhood, mostly classical music, until about 2 years ago when she decided to focus on tango music.
-She is a software engineer currently working for Nike, and mother of a 15 year old boy.
+Isabelle has been playing piano as a hobby since childhood, mostly classical music, until around 2016 when she decided to focus on tango music.
+She is a software engineer currently working for Nike, and mother of an 18 year old boy.

-Isabelle performs with Nancy Good and other musicians who live close Portland Oregon.
-They met through tango dancing, and have been playing tango music together for about 2 years.
-They particularly like playing for dancers at local public events and small house parties.
+Isabelle performs with Nancy Good and other musicians who live close to Portland Oregon.
+They met through tango dancing, and have been playing tango music together since 2018.
+They have played for dancers and at house parties.

 Back to top